Pabl01/ColorizeAI/README.md

 ## Step 2 : Running the code

-* Go to Google Collaboratory and import the Notebook (.ipnyb).
+* Go to Google Collaboratory and import the Notebook (.ipynb).

 * By default, the training process will be run.
 If you don't want, you can change the training_process variable to False in the Hyper-Parameters.